keptn/keptn.github.io/content/docs/develop/continuous_delivery/istio_gateway/index.md

 ---
-title: Configure an Istio Ingress
+title: Expose deployed services
-description: ...
+description: Configure Istio and create a ConfigMap for exposing services that are deployed by Keptn.
 weight: 1
 ---

 To be able to access the services you are going to deploy with Keptn, Istio has to be installed.
-This means that the `istio-ingressgateway` service should already be available in the `istio-system` namespace.
-Besides, a `public-gateway` need to be created as explained next.
+This means that the `istio-ingressgateway` service should already be available in the `istio-system` namespace and a `public-gateway` need to be created as explained below.

 ## Install Istio

-* To install Istio, please see the official [Installation Guides](https://istio.io/latest/docs/setup/install/).
+* To install Istio, please refer to the official Istio [Installation Guides](https://istio.io/latest/docs/setup/install/).

 ## Create Istio gateway

-* Create an Istio `Gateway`, as described in the [Istio Docs](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/#configuring-ingress-using-an-istio-gateway).
+* To create an Istio `Gateway`, please follow the offical Istio documentation on [Configuring Ingress using an Istio Gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/#configuring-ingress-using-an-istio-gateway).
 An example of a gateway manifest is given below:

 ```yaml
 ---